 Use a flat object to smooth out any air bubbles.
 As you can see, I used a very high-tech object.

 Turn the paper side face down and weigh down the wood to help the paper dry with no ripples.
 (This really works!)

-Once dry, remove the glass from your picture frame and insert the paper covered wood and you are done!
+Once dry, insert the paper covered wood/glass and you are done!

 To make the magnets, I just hot glued a magnet to the back of my No Sew Fabric Flowers.
 Easy Peasy! (click the link to get the flower tutorial.)

 If you are inspired to create something based on this tutorial, I would love to see it!
 I have created a new Flickr Group for you to share your creations.
 Here is the link: Creations inspired by Scattered Thoughts of a Crafty Mom.

 If you like this project and want to see more, please consider becoming a follower.
 You can subscribe using the Google Friend Connect widget, through a reader, or signing up via email.
 Just click on one of the icons below: